calnet-oss/grails-external-groovy-plugin/README.md

  * Consider setting the ScriptRunnerImpl's parent class loader to null if you're not using Grails features within your scripts, or not needing classes from the web application's class loader.
+ * Don't create new ClassLoaders in your scripts or utilize libraries that do so.
+If you use anything other than the ScriptClassLoader within your script, then you run the likely risk that these class loaders will create classes that end up cached by the `GroovySystem` `metaClassRegistry`.
+If these classes are cached there, then the script's class loader won't be eligible for garbage collection due to cached classes in the metaClass registry.

 ## Debugging Class Unloading Issues